-Outcome Key Risk Risk Mitigation Youth better prepared for further learning and Lack of adequate capacity The department will implement an Integrated System to enhance communication for integration of functions world of work. to provide leadership and thus improving management and service delivery. strong management of Fair and equitable recruitment processes will be implemented to ensure deserving and suitably qualified A competent cohort of educators with the personnel. candidates are deployed in critical management positions.
+Key KISKS Outcome Key Risk Risk Mitigation Youth better prepared for further learning and world of work.
+Lack of adequate capacity to provide leadership and The department will implement an Integrated System to enhance communication for integration of functions thus improving management and service delivery.
+A competent cohort of educators with the requisite skills for curriculum delivery and strong management of personnel.
+Fair and equitable recruitment processes will be implemented to ensure deserving and suitably qualified candidates are deployed in critical management positions.
 Compulsory core competency testing will be conducted to ascertain that the required minimum levels are met. assessment in a changing world.
 Development of an information management system that will establish workflow ensuring responsibility and accountability at all levels and all spheres of management to improve performance in schools.
 Improved school readiness at the age of 6.
-The department will improve recruitment of suitably qualified personnel at management level by identifying skilled workforce to be deployed in critical managerial positions A safe, secure school environment for teaching The department will strengthen the integrity of recruitment and placement processes by ensuring the correct capturing, safekeeping and processing of all applications as well as provision of constant feedback to and learning. applicants ) Integrity of the workflow of The department will adopt a system to be utilized in capturing of leave records to ensure integrity of leave documentation information on a PERSAL system to mitigate against irregular expenditure Collaborative and responsive infrastructure Lack of accountability of All performance agreements will contain specific targets and outputs.
-The performance agreements should praiming and imprementation line managers on managing indicate clear roles, responsibilities and core management criteria regarding personnel management. personnel
+The department will improve recruitment of suitably qualified personnel at management level by identifying skilled workforce to be deployed in critical managerial positions A safe, secure school environment for teaching and learning.
+The department will strengthen the integrity of recruitment and placement processes by ensuring the correct capturing, safekeeping and processing of all applications as well as provision of constant feedback to applicants Collaborative and responsive infrastructure planning and implementation Integrity of the workflow of documentation The department will adopt a system to be utilized in capturing of leave records to ensure integrity of leave information on a PERSAL system to mitigate against irregular expenditure Lack of accountability of line managers on managing personnel All performance agreements will contain specific targets and outputs.
+The performance agreements should indicate clear roles, responsibilities and core management criteria regarding personnel management.

-Infras Infrastructure Project 2 Project name Programme Project description Outputs Project start date Project completion date Total estimated costs - 247 burger street (head office) Refurbishment and rehabilitation Replacement of floor finishing's, replacement of ceiling panels, alterations of internal walls and painting of internal walls Construction 51% - 75% 20 may 2019 25 April 2020 7 41 Voortrekker street Refurbishment and rehabilitation Conversion of residential quarters to registry Project initiation 29 august 2020 25 April 2021 m Dokkies office Refurbishment and rehabilitation Phase I: repairs, renovations & upgrade to former ikhwezi building and ex Olivier residence to teaching rooms offices and accommodation for teachers / lectures, inclusive of all external works (sewer reticulation, water mains, storm water reticulation drainage & parking areas), new water tower, new guardhouse, access control, mechanical works, electrical upgrade and it infrastructure.
-Design 01 may 2020 30 September 2021 4 New Stanger district circuit offices Refurbishment and rehabilitation Repairs and renovations Project initiation 2 Saidi CMC office Refurbishment and rehabilitation Storm damage to roof to 5 offices Design 9 Truro house office Upgrades and additions Provision of non-school Design 7 "uMkhanyakude district office Refurbishment and rehabilitation Repairs and renovations Design
+Progr Programme 1: Infrastructure Project ure Project °2 Project name Programme Project description Outputs Project start date Project completion date Total estimated costs - 247 burger street (head office) Refurbishment and rehabilitation Replacement of floor finishing's, replacement of ceiling panels, alterations of internal walls and painting of internal walls Construction 51% - 75% 20 may 2019 25 April 2020 7 41 Voortrekker street Refurbishment and rehabilitation Conversion of residential quarters to registry Project initiation 29 august 2020 25 April 2021 m Dokkies office Refurbishment and rehabilitation Phase I: repairs, renovations & upgrade to former ikhwezi building and ex Olivier residence to teaching rooms offices and accommodation for teachers / lectures , inclusive of all external works (sewer reticulation, water mains, storm water reticulation drainage & parking areas), new water tower, new guardhouse, access control, mechanical works, electrical upgrade and it infrastructure.
+Design 01 may 2020 30 September 2021 4 New Stanger district circuit offices Refurbishment and rehabilitation Repairs and renovations Project initiation Ŋ Saidi CMC office Refurbishment and rehabilitation Storm damage to roof to 5 offices Design 9 Truro house office Upgrades and additions Provision of non-school Design 7 "uMkhanyakude district office Refurbishment and rehabilitation Repairs and renovations Design